Home CTV NBCUniversal Is Hoping Live Sports Keeps Delivering Advertising Wins

 Total Q4 revenue saw a 1.2% increase to $32.3 billion compared to the prior year.
 For the full year, revenue remained flat at about $127.3 billion.

-Meanwhile, the company’s quarterly media revenue grew 5.5% YoY to $7.6 billion.
+Meanwhile, the company’s quarterly media revenue grew 5.5% YOY to $7.6 billion.
 Within that, domestic advertising revenue rose by 1.5% to $2.68 billion.

-Both of these increases came primarily from Peacock, which grew nearly 20% as a result of its sports content for a record $1.6 billion in revenue last quarter, said Cavanaugh.
+Both of these increases came primarily from Peacock, which grew nearly 20% as a result of its sports content for a record $1.6 billion in revenue last quarter, said Cavanagh.
 However, they were also offset by lower political advertising this quarter compared to last year, as well as increased costs associated with obtaining the NBA rights in the first place, which negatively impacted adjusted EBITDA by a whopping 140%.

 Even still, those NBA costs were worth the increased interest from both consumers and advertisers.
-Despite a $3 monthly increase late last summer, Peacock’s paid subscriber base grew 8 million YoY for a total of 44 million going into December, which Cavanagh said contributed to 30% of the platform’s quarterly revenue growth.
+Despite a $3 monthly increase late last summer, Peacock’s paid subscriber base grew 8 million YOY for a total of 44 million going into December, which Cavanagh said contributed to 30% of the platform’s quarterly revenue growth.

 NBCUniversal also added 170 new advertisers as a direct result of its NBA inventory, 20% of which were new businesses, he later added.